dentarg/auth0-blog/_posts/2017-07-14-from-mongodb-to-dynamodb.markdown

 Auth0 Extend supports scheduled jobs.
 Scheduled jobs are like regular webtasks, except they are invoked automatically by the Auth0 Extend runtime following a pre-configured schedule.
 Scheduled jobs are persisted in the database and must be efficiently accessed in the following scenarios:

 * The management APIs perform basic CRUD and List operations on CRON jobs.
 CRUD operations require that CRON jobs are uniquely identified with a *{deployment_key},{webtask_container},{webtask_name}* primary key.
 List operations are scoped to *{deplyment_key},{webtask_container}* pairs.
 * The CRON daemon must be able to identify the next job to run.
-Each CRON job has a *{next_available_at}* property that contans the EPOCH time when the job is scheduled to run next.
+Each CRON job has a *{next_available_at}* property that contains the EPOCH time when the job is scheduled to run next.
 To choose the next job to run, the daemon must select a CRON job with the smallest value of *{next_available_at}* that is also less or equal to *now*.
 This selection is performed at the scope of a specific *{deployment_key}*.

 The Mongo implementation uses two indexes.
 One is a complex index on *{deployment_key},{webtask_container},{webtask_name}* which supports the CRUD and List operations: CRUD uses the full key to uniquely identify a CRON job, while List uses only the first two segments: *{deplyment_key},{webtask_container}*: